 Or maybe your community would like an informal get-together every first Friday.
 Involve the kids with a craft night or dog parade!
 Events that are fun and fairly simple to plan are good ideas.

-Event Ideas for HOA Social Events
+Community Event Ideas for HOA Social Events

 For instance, you can come up with specific HOA events for adults, children, or the entire community.
 Here are some HOA social committee ideas to get you started.